 Not sure what a one meal a day plan might involve?
 While your specific strategy for how to meal plan should be based on your individual needs and lifestyle, there are a few key steps to follow if you’re planning to use the OMAD framework.

-We’ve put together some advice on what to eat during intermittent fasting and what you can drink while fasting, but broadly speaking, you want to make sure your meals are high in lean protein, as protein is essential for building and maintaining muscle mass.
-So especially if you’re vegan or vegetarian, make sure you’re prioritizing plant protein — like protein powders, tofu, and beans — and not just carbs!
+We’ve put together some advice on what to eat during intermittent fasting and what you can drink while fasting, but broadly speaking, you want to make sure your meals are high in lean protein, as protein is essential for building and maintaining muscle mass.[8]
+So, especially if you’re vegan or vegetarian, make sure you’re prioritizing plant protein — like protein powders, tofu, and beans — and not just carbs!

 While food is never inherently “good” or “bad” for you — and you should enjoy your favorite foods without judgment or guilt trips — you primarily want to build meals around foods that are health promoting, nutrient dense, and minimally processed.
 Good items for your shopping list include:

-• Lean protein (like fish, beans, lentils, poultry, eggs, and tofu)
+• lean protein (like fish, beans, lentils, poultry, eggs, and tofu)

-• Whole grains (like oats, bulgar wheat, barley, and quinoa)
+• whole grains (like oats, bulgar wheat, barley, and quinoa)

-• Raw produce (fruits and veggies)
+• raw produce (fruits and veggies)

-• Dairy products (like yogurt and cheese) or calcium-fortified alternatives (like almond milk)
+• dairy products (like yogurt and cheese) or calcium-fortified alternatives (like almond milk)

-• Healthy fats (like avocados and nuts)
+• healthy fats (like avocados and nuts)

 You also want to keep in mind that hydration is super important for safe fasting, so stock up on zero-calorie beverages like coffee and tea (though we recommend limiting diet soda to two per day since science isn’t sure how large amounts of the stuff affect you long-term).
 Anything that can make water more interesting — like mint or slices of fresh lemon — is also really welcome when you’re working your way through all those glasses.